-I research the social and cultural history of the poor, the illiterate and the working populations of modern Europe (18th to 20th centuries), that is most people in the past.
-I used to focus on France and its borderlands, but my attention has switched now to Italy and the Low Countries.
-My particular field is oral and popular culture (ballads, stories, dance, street theatre...).
-I explore historical communities through the stories that they told about themselves.
+I research the social and cultural history of the labouring populations of modern Europe (18th to 20th centuries), the poor, the illiterate, the vagabond.
+I focus on Western Europe, especially France and the Low Countries.
+My particular specialism is oral and popular culture (songs, tales, legends, riddles…).
+I explore historical communities through the stories that they told to and about themselves.

-My first book, Soldier and Peasant in French Popular Culture, examined the relationship between rural communities and the army, as displayed through popular prints, conscription rituals, songs and tales.
-It was awarded the Royal Historical Society's Gladstone prize in 2003.
-A continuing interest in war and the collective culture of soldiers also led to project with two colleagues in France, Yann Lagadec and Stéphane Perréon, on Brittany’s experience of the second hundred years’ war (1688-1815) with Britain.
-But mostly I have left military matters to turn to other social groups, such as fishermen and servants.
-Their cultures, expressed through oral traditions, were the subject of my second monograph Voices of the People in Nineteenth-Century France.
-This won the Folklore Society's Katharine Briggs Prize in 2012.
+My first book, Soldier and Peasant in French Popular Culture (2002), examined the relationship between rural communities and the army, as displayed through popular prints, conscription rituals, songs and stories.
+It was awarded the Royal Historical Society's Gladstone Prize.
+A continuing interest in war and the collective culture of soldiers led to a project and several publications with two colleagues in France, Yann Lagadec and Stéphane Perréon, on Brittany’s experience of the second hundred years’ war (1688-1815) with Britain.

 More recently I have concentrated on other social groups, such as peasants, fishermen, domestic servants and home workers.
 Their cultures, expressed through oral traditions, were the subject of my second monograph Voices of the People in Nineteenth-Century France.
 This won the Folklore Society’s Katharine Briggs Award in 2012.